yesnik/golang-guides/functions.md

 ## Function values

+The Go language supports first-class functions.
+In a programming language with first-class functions, functions can be assigned to variables, and then called from those variables.

 Functions are values too.
 They can be passed around just like other values.
 Function values may be used as function arguments and return values.

 ```go
 // Here we define typehint for `fn` argument